U.S. Equal Employment Opportunity Commission

 In order to carry out the intake and logging of appeals and requests for reconsideration, two staff will be retained as needed to protect filing dates for intake, phone, and mail functions.

-Total staff: Three staff would be retained or on call.
+Total staff: Four staff would be retained or on call.

 In order to maintain needed communication with Congressional and media stakeholders and provide timely and necessary information to the Office of the Chair concerning congressional developments and actions, the Office of Communications and Legislative Affairs will retain the Office Director and Deputy Director on a rotational basis.

 Total Staff: One staff member would be retained on call.

 To provide IT support for the retained staff and state/local government FEPA offices, the Office of Information Technology will:

 Total Staff: To support the above emergency functions, the OIT will have six staff members/contractors on call for security/COOP issues/incidents, to oversee computer room operations, to monitor and perform incident response for telecommunications, and to monitor and perform incident response for essential systems.